jay10prajapati/Simple-Chatbot-NLTK-Tensorflow/README.md

     * Fetch more appropriate responce within a class using _Cosine Simillarity_

  **Project Structure:**
- It mainly contains to jupyter notebook.
+ It mainly contains two jupyter notebook.

   1. PreprocessData_ModelBuild.ipynb :
       * It will do all requiered pre-processing of data.